 - General advice about staying well over winter

 - Pharmacy opening hours over Christmas and new year

-- Pathways to more information (e.g. NHS Choices)
+- Pathways to more information (e.g. The NHS Website)

 Stock up on over-the-counter remedies and ensure you have enough prescription medicine